These crispy keto zucchini fries elevate zucchini into a flavorful, irresistible snack.

 Ingredients

-- Egg whites: They enable the almond flour to adhere to the fries, and they also help to crisp them up.
+- Egg whites: They enable the almond flour to adhere to the fries.
+They also help to crisp them up.

-- Almond flour: I don't use bread crumbs in the coating, opting for almond flour instead.
+- Almond flour: I don't use breadcrumbs in the coating, opting for almond flour instead.
+However, if you wish, you can substitute breadcrumbs (regular or gluten-free) for the almond flour, keeping in mind that the nutritional info will change.

 - To season: I use kosher salt, black pepper, garlic powder, paprika, and cayenne pepper.